devops4me/safedb.net/README.md

 ## Safe's Concurrency Methodology

-A safe repository (book) can be changed by one branch but read concurrently by multiple sessions.
+A safe repository (book) can be changed by one branch but read concurrently by multiple branchs.

 Directory Links are NOT PORTABLE to use to point to the active workspace especially if we the safe root folder is on a USB key.
 A GOOD engough concurrency technique is a lock file in the BOOK's root folder that is named `safe.concurrency.lockfile.<<book.id>>`

-The contents of the file will hold the relative directory name (session ID based) that has the lock and the branch ID that had it before that (if not first).
+The contents of the file will hold the relative directory name (branch ID based) that has the lock and the branch ID that had it before that (if not first).

 The <machine.id>.<bootup.id> is used to when the first read/write login branch occurs.
 Subsequent logins for a read/write branch will then have 2 choices in this shell.

-- safe login ali.baba --steal    # take over the primary read/write session
+- safe login ali.baba --steal    # take over the primary read/write branch
 - safe login ali.baba --branch   # leave primary branch but open one that will not change the price of sugar
 - safe login ali.baba --branch=master
 - safe login ali.baba --branch=experimental